-With a longstanding interest in pushing both the artistic and technical boundaries of popular music, Reed, like many other rock musicians, began experimenting with quadraphonic recordings in the 1970s.
-In the decades since he made a number of attempts to work with 3D audio, but was consistently disappointed by lackluster results.
+With a longstanding interest in pushing both the artistic and technical boundaries of popular music, Reed began experimenting with, and releasing, recordings with binaural and quadraphonic components since the mid-1970s.
+In the decades since he made a number of attempts to further develop his work with 3D audio, especially in search of capturing live performance the way he experiences it on stage, but was consistently disappointed by the results.

-Despite skepticism that we could succeed where others had failed, Reed agreed to have Arup record two performances of his Metal Machine Trio composition at New York’s Blender Theater in 2009.
-After hearing the 14-channel mix replayed in our SoundLab, he was extremely pleased, pronouncing the recording “the best [unprintable] thing I’ve ever heard!”
+Despite skepticism that the ideal results were achievable, Reed worked with Arup to record two performances of his Metal Machine Trio at New York’s Blender Theater in 2009.
+After hearing the 13.4 channel mix replayed in our SoundLab, he was extremely pleased, pronouncing the recording “the best live recording I’ve ever heard!”

-We subsequently worked together to prepare an audio installation of the Metal Machine Trio performance at the University Art Museum at California State University at Long Beach.
-The exhibit provides visitors with an exact replica of the performance’s sound as experienced from Reed’s position on stage.
+Eager to have the work experienced in a similar setting to Arup’s SoundLab, a concept was developed for an installation, which was first presented at the California State Long Beach University Art Museum in 2012.
+The exhibit provided visitors with an exact replica of the performance’s sound as experienced from Reed’s position on stage.
 We programmed the four 16-minute segments of the piece to run in a continuous loop throughout the duration of the exhibition.